Yanomami

 Today, the permanent contact with the Creole population Yanomami in the Amazon region and the invasion of prospectors have caused considerable changes in the environment and, consequently, in their health and customs.

 The Yanomami are continuously moving, ie, they are nomads.
 These shifts are motivated by short-term productivity of their crops.
 They grow in their gardens most foods: bananas, yams, sweet potato and taro.
 A culture takes two or three years.
 When the soil is exhausted, the town creates a new planting elsewhere.
+They also collect wild products and eat frogs.

 They hunt all year, individually or in groups, and use the bow and arrow.
 Fishing is practised less often and use the arrow fish and timbo, a plant species that buffeted in the water to stun fish.